 Over-confident to the point of being egotistical.
 Letting your ego drive decisions is not the same as confidence based on knowledge and trust.
 While entrepreneurs need a healthy ego for body armor, it can quickly become the negative trait of arrogance if not tempered.
 Being confident in what your product delivers can never be considered egotistical.
 Bragging about what your product delivers while putting down your competition or the way your client address the issue in the past is considered egotistical and insulting.

 Work-life balance and workaholic tendencies.
 Most entrepreneurs will admit to being a “Workaholic” at some stage of their startup.
 Ultimately this dedication may be considered a negative trait by potential partners, family members or team members.
 Believe it or not, working too much can temper and limit your business growth.
-If you choose to over work a project or micro manage a project you can ruin any momentum you may have.
+If you choose to overwork a project or micromanage a project you can ruin any momentum you may have.
 Migrate to the positive traits of delegation and building an organization.
-This will give you time to work on project that you feel needs more time and attention.
+This will give you time to work on a project that you feel needs more time and attention.

 Often emotional and temperamental.
 Passion and sensitivity to people are key traits in every good entrepreneur, but in some cases, these can seem to escalate to mood changes and emotional outbursts for no reason.
-At this point the leader may make less rational decisions that may lose the loyalty and trust of associates and customers.
-Directing your emotions to “Celebrating” success instead of reacting to setbacks will energize you clients, partners and employees.
+At this point, the leader may make less rational decisions that may lose the loyalty and trust of associates and customers.
+Directing your emotions to “Celebrating” success instead of reacting to setbacks will energize your clients, partners, and employees.

 Looks at the world through colored lenses.
 Successful entrepreneurs can easily lose sight of the real business world.
 Once the perks of influence and trust set in, weak leaders become philosophers instead entrepreneurs.
 We see this all the time when business leaders comment on social issues and try to promote a social agenda.
 The time to worry is when you start seeing humility as a character flaw, rather than a positive trait.